Diana Álvares Pereira de Melo, 11th Duchess of Cadaval: Marriage

-Diana's children by Charles-Philippe bear the title "Prince/Princess d'Orléans" and the style of Royal Highness.
-Although not expected to inherit their mother's ducal title because of the terms of its recognition, traditionally, male Orléans dynasts receive individual, non-hereditary noble titles derived from the historical appanages of the French royal family.
+Diana's only child by Charles-Philippe, Princess Isabelle d'Orléans, was born on 22 February 2012 in Lisbon, Portugal.
+She is named after her great-grandmother, the Countess of Paris, born Princess Isabelle of Orléans-Braganza.
+Her godparents are Princess Maria-Theodora of Löwenstein-Wertheim-Freudenberg and Felipe VI of Spain (at the time the Prince of Asturias).
+Isabelle bears the title "Princess d'Orléans" and the style of Royal Highness.
+She is not expected to inherit her mother's ducal title, because of the terms of its recognition.
+Traditionally, male Orléans dynasts receive individual, non-hereditary noble titles derived from the historical appanages of the French royal family.

-The couple's first child, Princess Isabelle d'Orléans, was born on 22 February 2012 in Lisbon, Portugal.
-The princess is named after her great-grandmother, the Countess of Paris, born Princess Isabelle of Orléans-Braganza.
-Her godparents are Princess Dora (Maria-Theodora) von Löwenstein and Felipe VI of Spain (then Prince of Asturias).

-In December 2022, their divorce was announced.
+In December 2022, the divorce of Diana and Charles-Philippe was announced.